-The Weeks Stevedoring Company started with two cranes in the Port of New York, handling bunker coal and dry ballast.
+Founded in 1919, by Francis Weeks as the Weeks Stevedoring Company.
+Which started with two cranes in the Port of New York, handling bunker coal, and dry ballast.

-In the 1950s, the Weeks Stevedoring Company ventured into a number of marine projects outside the field of stevedoring.
-The company performed salvage and dredging work, installed navigational aids for the United States Coast Guard, and even constructed a breakwater to protect the air shaft leading from the Brooklyn Battery Tunnel to Governors Island.
-The company also became the prime contractor assigned to remove abandoned wooden vessels for the Army Corp of Engineers, work still contracted today.
+In the 1950s, the Weeks Stevedoring Company took part in a number of marine projects outside the field of stevedoring.
+The company performed salvage and dredging work, installed navigational aids for the United States Coast Guard, and constructed a breakwater to protect the air shaft leading from the Brooklyn Battery Tunnel to Governors Island.
+The company became the prime contractor assigned to remove abandoned wooden vessels for the Army Corp of Engineers, work still contracted today.

-In the 1980's and 90s' acquired the assets of various marine companies.
-During that time, Weeks substantial acquisitions were M.P.
-Howlett, a New York based stevedoring company, in 1983, American Dredging Company, one of the most famous dredging companies in history, in 1993, and T.L.
-James, another dredging company based in Louisiana, in 1998.
+Throughout the 1980's, and 1990s' Week Marine acquired the assets of various marine companies.
+During that time, the company's substantial acquisitions were M.P.
+Howlett, a New York based stevedoring company.
+In 1983, Weeks acquired the American Dredging Company.
+In 1993, and T.L.
+James, another dredging company based in Louisiana.

-The Marine Transportation Division of Weeks Marine, Incorporated is comprised of hundreds of deck, hopper and specialized barges in conjunction with a fleet of tugboats, ranging from 1,000 to 4,200 horsepower, with individual tug bollard pulls up to 68 tons.
+The Marine Transportation Division of Weeks Marine Incorporated is comprised of hundreds of deck, hopper, and specialized barges in conjunction with a fleet of tugboats.
+Ranging from 1,000 to 4,200 horsepower.

 Weeks Tugs work in both, the domestic and international trade.
-Services also include harbor towing, emergency salvage towing, ship assists, and tending and towing for the marine construction and dredging industries.
+The company's services also include harbor towing, emergency salvage towing, ship assists, and tending and towing for the marine construction and dredging industries.